Drug Free Workplace Policy

 Any employee who is convicted of a workplace violation of any criminal drug statute must notify the Director of Human Resources of that conviction in writing no later than five days after such conviction.
 If the employment of any employee so convicted is partially or fully federally funded, the Academy will notify the federal agency providing those funds of the conviction.

-It is the policy of MMA to enforce all state and federal laws pertaining to controlled substances and to prosecute individuals who violate those laws on Academy property.
+It is the policy of Massachusetts Maritime Academy to enforce all state and federal laws pertaining to controlled substances and to prosecute individuals who violate those laws on Academy property.

 The Academy encourages employees who believe they have a substance abuse problem to seek assistance.
 Employees who are enrolled in any of the health insurance plans offered through the Group Insurance Commission should consult their plan booklets or service offices to determine which programs are covered.
 Employees who need to enter a residential treatment program may wish to consult with the Director of Human Resources for details about the applicable policies and procedures for requesting an absence due to treatment substance abuse.

-Certain MMA employees hold U. S. Coast Guard licenses, merchant mariner documents, or are involved in maritime safety-related assignments.
+Certain Massachusetts Maritime Academy employees hold U. S. Coast Guard licenses, merchant mariner documents, or are involved in maritime safety-related assignments.
 These individuals must participate in random screenings under the requirements of 46 CFR Part 16 "Chemical Testing."

 Employees who have questions about this policy should contact Human Resources at extension 5092.